How Much Can I Sell My Gold Wedding Band For?

 Local jewelers

 One of the main advantages of selling locally is the opportunity for face-to-face interaction.
-You can speak with a buyer, ask questions, and walk out with cash the same day.
+Sellers can speak with a buyer, ask questions, and walk out with cash the same day.
 However, transparency can vary.

 Pawn shops

-Pawn shops offer you cash quickly, sometimes even instantly.
+Pawn shops offer cash quickly, sometimes even instantly.
 However, since their primary purpose is to resell for a profit, they’re known for lower offers.
 In other words, this route is convenient, but it’s often the least profitable.

 That’s why it’s worth doing a quick background check.
 Look up reviews, ask around, and don’t hesitate to ask how they determine their offer.
 Do this all before you hand over your gold.